Grilled Portobella Mushrooms with Spinach and Cheese (VIDEO!)

 I’ll be grasping for the grill (or more accurately sending Ben out to the grill with a beer) even when the first snowflake falls.
 If he’ll let me.

 We made these mushrooms as a side dish for grilled chicken, but I’ve always been a huge mushroom fan and I could easily make a meal out of these babies with a nice big leafy salad.
-Perfect for Meatless Mondays, too!
+They’re perfect for Meatless Mondays, too!

 Note: Make sure to scrape out the black gills of the mushrooms.
 Otherwise you’ll get a lot of black liquid after your mushroom caps are cooked.
 Not appetizing!
 I use a grapefruit spoon to handle the job.